The Google Ads quality score has been shrouded in a Bermuda Triangle-style mystery for far too long.

 Because of that, your keyword match types don’t affect Quality Scores.

-Account History Performance – Did you know that people used to sell old and empty AdWords accounts because people thought having an AdWords account from 2002 was a sure way to beat everyone else?
+Account History Performance – Did you know that people used to sell old and empty Google Ads accounts, because people thought having an AdWords account from 2002 was a sure way to beat everyone else?

 Kinda crazy to think that right?
-Well, it’s a good thing that the age of an AdWords account does not affect Quality Score, BUT, the length of high performance does.
+Well, it’s a good thing that the age of a Google Ads account does not affect Quality Score, but the length of high performance does.

-It hasn’t been confirmed by Google in their official documents, but high performance account momentum does have a positive impact on Quality Scores.
+Now, it hasn’t been confirmed by Google in their official documents, but high-performance account momentum does have a positive impact on Quality Scores.

 This can also be sealed as true since erasing poor performing keywords does not remove your Quality Score history, but it’s kept in the account along with Google’s logs of performance compared to your competitors.

 This means that your root domain, and any other display URL you have in your account, all have their own historical impression and click performance kept in a log.

 Having a specific display URL DOES NOT automatically improve your Quality Score, but it could easily help increase your click-through-rate and therefore, your Quality Score.